top of page

 The fuse box was the original electrical hub of homes up until about the 1980s.
 Fuses are disposable and need to be replaced every time they burn out, and it’s getting harder and harder to find fuses in hardware stores with the rising prevalence of circuit breaker panels.
 Homeowners might need to replace or update their electrical panel, including the circuit breaker box, if they experience frequent power surges, if the panel is over 25 years old, or if there are safety concerns.

 If you need to switch your fuse box to a circuit breaker, you can expect to pay anywhere between $1,900 and $5,800 — depending on the size of your desired panel, amperage and any rewiring that needs to take place.
 Also, keep in mind that with a fuse box replacement, your electrician will need to contact the city to temporarily shut off your power while the swap takes place.
-Additionally, the meter box, which measures energy usage, might also need replacement if it is old or damaged, and this can affect the overall cost of the upgrade.
+Additionally, the electric meter box, which measures energy usage, might also need replacement if it is old or damaged, and this can affect the overall cost of the upgrade.

 Cost to Replace Single Circuit Breaker Switch or Fuse